We’re looking for 3 new members to join expanding UK NSC: apply now

-Professor Anne Mackie is the Director of Screening for Public Health England.
+Professor Anne Mackie is the Director of Screening at the Office for Health Improvement and Disparities (OHID), in the Department of Health and Social Care (DHSC).

 The launch of the 2017 to 2018 annual report of the UK National Screening Committee.